 Dr Mark Watson

 Before moving to Ireland, Mark worked for the Wellcome Trust, based in the Sanger Institute Cambridge, organising international competitive entry courses for researchers.
-Mark graduated in biological sciences after a previous career in technical graphics in the commercial sector.
-His postgraduate and postdoctoral research, as a Wellcome Trust Prize Student and Travelling Research Fellow, was in the broad area of functional analysis of cellular nucleoprotein complexes that bring together distant sites in DNA and RNA (e.g. see Cell 85, 435-445; Nature Genetics 20, 46-50).
+Mark graduated in biological sciences in 1990, after a career in the commercial sector.
+His postgraduate and postdoctoral research, as a Wellcome Trust Prize PhD Student (Molecular Genetics, Glasgow) and Travelling Research Fellow (Canada, Dundee, Bristol), focused on understanding complexes that carry out critical cellular functions such as DNA transposition and RNA splicing (publications include Cell 85, 435-445; Nature Genetics 20, 46-50).